- Home

 Best Building Bits

 I challenge you dear readers to find ALL the best building bits, starting with those I enclose here today as a trail to get you started.
 There need be no care for whether you are conversant in all the words for ornamentation (cartouche, cornice) or know which architect or notable designed or commissioned the building.
 We’re looking at the bits today, the little gestures made by artists whose names we will probably never know.
-Collectively, a small army of creative people, they made Newark a wonderful place to take walks in.
-The city’s scale and accessibly makes it ideal for flaneur type adventures; it’s actually possible to walk and sometimes even bike while taking in architectural details.
+Collectively, a small army of creative people, made Newark a wonderful place to take walks in.
+The city’s scale and accessibility make it ideal for flaneur-type adventures; it’s actually possible to walk and sometimes even bike while taking in architectural details.

 The hunt: all but two bits are in the downtown area.
 I note them in passing for the truly determined who want to stray briefly to the Ironbound, where there stands one of America’s first public bath houses.
 It looks very much like an adorable miniature factory, with diminutive smokestacks, but it was created to offer what I imagine to be surprisingly luxurious hot baths for the workers who lived nearby.
 There is something about it now that reminds me of New Orleans, it might be the purple shutters.
 Men and women bathed on different days, and based on beautiful reference images on file at Harvard University, it is almost entirely unchanged, though no longer open for it’s original purpose.
 The memory of water persists as I pass various homes where hundreds of seashells have been pressed into wet plaster to make humble but somehow exotic ornamentation.
 There used to be quite a few homes sided like this in the neighborhood but it seems to be falling out of fashion with the current generation.
 As with much style, I imagine the next generation will rediscover it and start going mollusk mad like a pack of etsy-crazed mermaids.